WHAT IS IN THIS LEAFLET

 Overdose can cause accumulation of iron in storage sites.
 Your doctor will monitor iron parameters such as serum ferritin and transferrin saturation to avoid iron accumulation.

-Like all medicines, FERINJECT can cause side effects, although not everybody gets them.
+Like all medicines, FERINJECT can cause unwanted effects, although not everybody gets them.

 Clinical studies experience